younginnovations/internship-challenges/data-analysis/scrape-it/readme.md

 In go,
 `go run run.go`

-Your run script should create a folder called "out" and write a file "data.csv" inside a "data" folder.
+Your run script should create a folder called "out" and write a file "data.csv" inside that folder.

-Push your codes and data.csv file to the repo, maintaining the folder structure.
+Push your codes and "data.csv" file to the repo, maintaining the folder structure.

 ### Bonus points